 Investigator: Robinson Fulweiler, Boston University Laboratory of Coastal Ecology and Biogeochemistry

 Project Final Report: January 2016

-Salt marshes worldwide accrete through two primary means: sediment deposition and organic matter build up.
+Salt marshes worldwide accrete through two primary means: sediment deposition and organic matter build-up.
 Northeastern US slat marshes are characterized as being sediment starved and thus they depend primarily on organic matter accretion.
 IN turn, this accretion is driven by the balance between salt march primary production and decomposition.
 These biological processes are impacted by a variety of anthropogenic changes across local (e.g. nutrient loading) and regional/global (e.g., warming air and water temperatures) scales.
-Throughout this region both sea level rise and temperature have been increasing.
-The impact these two forcings will have on slat marshes is unclear.
-The purpose of the research proposed here is to d determine if accretion rates in LIS slat marshes are keeping pace with sea level rise. additionally we will put these new measurements into a larger historical and environmental context by synthesizing existing data.
+Throughout this region, both sea-level rise and temperature have been increasing.
+The impact these two forcings will have on salt marshes is unclear.
+The purpose of the research proposed here is to d determine if accretion rates in LIS slat marshes are keeping pace with sea-level rise.
+Additionally, we will put these new measurements into a larger historical and environmental context by synthesizing existing data.
 The specific objectives of this proposal are to:

 Investigators: Jennifer E.D.
 O’Donnell, Coastal Ocean Analytics, James O’Donnell, Coastal Ocean Analytics, and Todd Fake, Coastal Ocean Analytics